 Hallmarking is a legal requirement on all items of sterling silver weighing 7.78g or more, or gold items weighing 1g or more.
 I must send the items to be tested and marked by the assay office before I sell them.
 I use the London assay office.
 They apply the following marks: one for the fineness, my sponsors mark (my initials MB) the london assay office mark, and the date letter.

 Items under 7.78g may be sold without a full hallmark, but I often apply my makers mark (MB) and a 925 stamp for sterling silver.
 This is not a full hallmark.

-For more detailed information, please see the Assay office website
+For even more information, please see the Assay office website